BradF-99/GTAPanicButton/README.md

 * joco - first tester!
 * charlco - discovered exceptions that needed to be handled!
 * Assasindie - contributed improvements to exception handling!
+* Starwobble and Llamasassboat - suggested the key shortcut to quit the game instantly!
 * Magnus Johansson Otiel and henon on StackOverflow - contributed a great amount of the codebase!

 ## Resources I used